 If you work freelance, your income will vary, depending on the contracts you get.

-- Most entrants have a degree or Higher National Diploma (HND) in a subject such as interactive media, digital media or web development and design.
-You should check that the course content is suitable for the multimedia career you want to enter.
+Most entrants have a degree (SCQF Levels 9-11) or HND (SCQF Level 8) in a subject such as interactive media, digital media or web development and design.
+You should check that the course content is suitable for the career you want to enter.